 Bitcoin has certainly exhibited high volatility, however, if you zoom out a little from the monthly price action, Bitcoin’s history of year-over-year value provides another side of the story.

-Moreover, its price is consistently gaining more stability as more investors place their money and trust in it.
+Moreover, its price is consistently gaining more stability as more investors place their money and trust into holding Bitcoin in their wallets.
 As the market size increases, the reliance of Bitcoin’s price on large-scale investors is reducing, and the impact of anyone selling their Bitcoins is absorbed by the rest of the market.

 Throughout the history of Bitcoin, it has set itself apart from other safe havens such as stocks or gold as it is a peer-to-peer and decentralized asset.
 This means, there is no central entity, tech-world boss, or government controlling the use of Bitcoin.

 It was created for only one reason: to help you achieve a level of financial freedom where you do not have to rely on banks or other financial institutions.
 It was created so people like you and me can have self-custody and full control over our money

 Knowledge is power – so keep on learning!
 If you enjoy getting to grips with crypto and blockchain, check out our School of Block video What is Money, Really?